prisma/prisma1/docs/1.12/05-FAQ/03-Prisma-Cloud.md

 ### What are Prisma servers?
 How do they relate to Prisma services?

 A Prisma server is the _runtime environment_ for zero or more Prisma services.
-This means in order to deploy a Prisma service (using the `prisma deploy` command), you need to have a Prisma server available.
+This means in order to deploy a Prisma service (using the `prisma1 deploy` command), you need to have a Prisma server available.

 In general, there are three types of Prisma servers: